Compute Service

 Each server listed here corresponds to a virtual machine in OpenStack.

-For every server you can view, the Name, Status (e.g. active
+For every server you can view, the Name, Status (e.g. active), Region, UID and Created timestamp.

 Volumes